-- 4.3.52 Townhead is mainly a 19th century extension to the central area of Alston, infilling and expanding on existing 18th century development.
+4.3.52 Townhead is mainly a 19th century extension to the central area of Alston, infilling and expanding on existing 18th century development.
 The density of development is markedly lower than on Front St, with a mix of residential and institutional uses.
-The former Grammar School (now fire station), Wesleyan chapel, Sunday school, former Police Station (now dwelling) and Samuel Kings School all contribute to the civic character of the area. - Victoria Square and Front Street south - 4.3.53 The 18th century Quaker Meeting House and its walled burial ground on the southern part of Front Street opens up the view and the ground is a quality green space with mature trees.
+The former Grammar School (now fire station), Wesleyan chapel, Sunday school, former Police Station (now dwelling) and Samuel Kings School all contribute to the civic character of the area.

+Victoria Square and Front Street south

+4.3.53 The 18th century Quaker Meeting House and its walled burial ground on the southern part of Front Street opens up the view and the ground is a quality green space with mature trees.
 The garden walls have however lost their railings.
 The Grade II Listed building, which is one of the earliest buildings in the town, is well preserved.
 It faces uphill rather than onto the street and its side elevation goes over building line, forming a clear separation with the more densely built town centre.

-Figure 120 Narrow Front Street opening up beyond the Quaker Meeting House gable end protruding to right
+Figure 121 Narrow Front Street opening up beyond the Quaker Meeting House

-Figure 121 Quaker Meeting House (Grade II Listed)
+Figure 122 Quaker Meeting House (Grade II Listed)

 4.3.54 Further south is Victoria Square - a triangular broadening of the main street to the south of the Potato Market acting as a focal point.
-This arrangement combined with the incline of the land creates an imposing open space, with the Wesleyan Methodist chapel (1867-68) as a distinct focus, dominating the space and enclosing the area to the south.
-The Chapel, which has local historic and architectural merit, is however in poor condition and unused, which is detrimental to the area.
+This arrangement combined with the incline of the land creates an imposing open space, with the former Wesleyan Methodist Church (1867-68) as a distinct focus, dominating the space and enclosing the area to the south.
+The Church, which has local historic and architectural merit, is however in poor condition and unused, which is detrimental to the area.
 From here, a focused view to the north frames the Market Canopy in the distance and the moors in the background.
-Buildings forming the western boundary of the square were built in the early 20th century as a school and accommodation for St Paul's Mission associated with the Chapel.
+Buildings forming the western boundary of the square were built in the early 20th century as a hall and accommodation associated with the Church.
 They have large slate roofs with clay ridge tiles, a large stone arch pediment and tall multi-pane timber windows for the school.
 Adjoining well-preserved Osborne House may have been part of an earlier terrace.

-Figure 122 Former Swan's Head pub (left) and Wesleyan Chapel (right)
+Figure 123 Former Swan's Head pub (left) and Wesleyan Church (right)

-Figure 123 St Paul's Mission buildings (left) and Osborne House (right)
+Figure 124 Former Church Hall buildings (left) and Osborne House (right)